Waxing Gibbous on

 Moon before ascending node

-10 days after descending node on 18 August 2028 at 02:04 in ♋ Cancer.
-The Moon is located south of the ecliptic over the following 2 days, until the lunar orbit crosses from South to North in ascending node on 30 August 2028 at 20:39 in ♑ Capricorn.
+10 days after descending node on 18 August 2028 at 02:04 in ♋ Cancer the Moon is positioned south of the ecliptic over the following 2 days until the lunar crosses the ecliptic again from South to North in ascending node on 30 August 2028 at 20:39 in ♑ Capricorn.

 Moon at southern standstill

 At 06:28 the Moon is meeting its standstill point to reach South declination of ∠-25.819°.
-Over the next 14 days the lunar orbit is going to extend northward to face maximum declination of ∠25.693° at the point of next standstill in ♊ Gemini on 12 September 2028 at 01:18.
+Over the upcoming 14 days the lunar orbit is going to tilt northward to face maximum declination of ∠25.693° at the point of next northern standstill in ♊ Gemini on 12 September 2028 at 01:18.

 Syzygy in 6 days